SouthKartman/MishinLagrang/README.md

 # MishinLagrang

-GraphPlotter is a simple and user-friendly mathematical program built with C# and WinForms.
-It is designed to graph mathematical functions on a two-dimensional coordinate plane.
+My Programm is a simple and user-friendly mathematical program built with C# and WinForms.

 ![image](https://github.com/SouthKartman/MishinLagrang/assets/93534577/4d95fc79-daef-4e65-984b-a0d9e668982b)

 ## Features

-- **Function Plotting:** GraphPlotter allows you to visualize mathematical functions on the coordinate plane.
-Simply input your function, and see its graph instantly.
+- **Function Plotting:** Programm allows you to visualize mathematical functions on the coordinate plane.

-- **Customization of Graph Appearance:** Easily customize line colors, styles, and point markers to make your graphs more visually appealing and informative.

-- **Multiple Graphs on One Plot:** Ability to plot multiple graphs on the same coordinate plane for comparison and analysis.

 ## How to Use